Efficient explicit circuit for quantum state preparation of piecewise continuous functions: Explicit quantum circuits for the multi-control unitaries

 \section{Explicit quantum circuits for the multi-control unitaries}

-In this section we present explicitly demonstrate how we address multi-control operations; in addition, we show how compute the gate counting Fig.~\ref{fig:Multi_control_qc}.
+In this section, we explicitly demonstrate how we address multi-control operations and gate counting.
 The general structure of a multi-control operator is illustrated in Fig.~\ref{fig:Multi_control_qc}.
 It is known \cite{nielsen2002quantum} that Toffoli gate can be realized using $6$ C-NOTs and $8$ single-qubit operations.
 Consequently, the resource requirement for a single Multi-control operator includes no more than one $C^1_U$ operator, $16n-16$ single-qubit operations, and $12n-12$ C-NOTs, simplifying the complexity of $C^{b}_X$ to $C^{11\dots 1}_X$ for simplicity.
-Additionally, we utilize $n-1$ ancillary qubits initialized to the zero state, which we refer to as pure ancillas.
+Additionally, we utilize $n-1$ pure ancillas.
+In this paper, we compute the complexity of the controlled unitary $C^1_U$ based on the gate complexity of $U$ by substituting all C-NOT gates with Toffoli gates (each implemented using $6$ C-NOTs and $8$ single-qubit operations), and by replacing single-qubit gates with their controlled versions (requiring $2$ C-NOTs and $2$ single-qubit rotations), following the standard construction in \cite{nielsen2002quantum}.